-Today we are going to go over the DiMarzio PAF 59 wiring diagram.
-We’ll explain how to install these pickups and we’ll go over the other components you may need.
-Installing these pickups is not difficult, and it’s a great way to start modifying your guitar.
+In this article, we’ll cover installing a DiMarzio PAF 59 with a wiring diagram.
+We’ll also go over any other components you may need.
 Changing the pickups is a great way to improve the tone of your guitar, and few other modifications will have as significant an impact.

 DiMarzio PAF 59

 The DiMarzio PAF 59 is a modern pickup designed to replicate the sound of vintage Gibson PAF pickups.
-The PAFs are single-coil pickups, but their tone is warmer than a Fender style single coil.
+The PAFs are single-coil pickups, but their tone is warmer than a Fender single-coil.
 The DiMarzio PAF 59 pickups use the same materials as the original 59s, and they are undipped and scatter wound to help capture the authentic voice of the guitar.
 These pickups roll off the bass some and provide plenty of clarity with abundant harmonics.
-These pickups produce a smooth overdrive that’s perfect for classic rock.
+They produce a smooth overdrive that’s perfect for classic rock.

 The DiMarzio PAF 59 is a single-coil pickup, so it only has two wires, one red and one green.
 The red wire is the Hot, and the Green wire is the Ground.